umalabs/correlated-authorization/README.md

 The output of the ABAC system is an allow or deny decision.

+## VIII.
+Fine-Grained Access Control

-&emsp;To avoid overloading the authorization server, information about which user has access to which resources, together with a set of permissions that define what each user can do, should be stored on the resource server in the access control lists.
-It is also possible to use a local ABAC engine on the resource server, where the PDP can go through the access control list and the PIP can use groups or roles resolved from the RPT.
+&emsp;To avoid overloading the authorization server, information about which user has access to which resources, together with a set of permissions that define what each user can do, should be stored on the resource server in the access control list (ACL).
+ACLs should be managed through the resource server API.
+It is also possible to use a local ABAC engine on the resource server, where the Policy Decision Point (PDP) can go through the ACL and the Policy Information Points (PIP) can use groups or roles resolved from the RPT.
 Given that, the final authorization decision is made on the resource server.

-## VII.
+## IX.
 Authority Boundaries, Interactions, and Scenarios

 &emsp;The Correlated Authorization framework allows us to indirectly (through the client) link identity providers with authorization servers governed by different authorities that are not required to share information or collaborate.
 The following scenarios demonstrate a system of trust between multiple authorities that allows the conveyance of identity information from identity providers to authorization servers across the security domain boundaries.